Q:When do students matriculate each year?

 Q:What factors does the Admissions Committee consider when evaluating my application?

-A: The Admissions Committee reviews applications holistically, which includes all required application materials (application form, essay, resume, academic background, recommendations, and test scores), to assess an applicant's motivation, maturity and ability to successfully complete a graduate business degree.
+A: The Admissions Committee reviews applications holistically, which includes all required application materials (application form, essays, resume, academic background, recommendations, and test scores), to assess an applicant's motivation, maturity and ability to successfully complete a graduate business degree.

 Q:How can I gauge my chances of being admitted to the Tulane MBA program?